QuentinFAIDIDE/go-chunk-concurrency/README.md

 # Go Chunk Concurrency Utils
-A tiny package to break down a slice into index chunks to help implementing chunk based concurrency.
+A go package to break down a slice into chunk of indexes to help implementing chunk based concurrency.

+Chunk based concurreny may be less verbose than the usual channel/worker concurrency pattern, albeit having the disadvantage of synchronuously waiting for every batch/chunk to complete, and recreating one goroutine per item.

+You might need to use your own locks and

 ## Typical use case
 ```go